 Inverter generators, which produce clean power and are safe to use with electronics, fall under the medium power range.
 Although they cost more than standard, open frame generators, they are lighter, more compact, and quieter.

 Most homeowners simply run the generator outside and string extension cords through an open door or window to the inside appliances.Since medium emergency generators produce limited electricity, you’ll need to manage how many appliances are connected to the generator so it doesn’t overload.
 For example, run the refrigerator for an hour.
 Then run the well pump.
 Then run the deep freezer.

 If you want to thrive instead of just survive, consider a large emergency portable generator (6,000-8,000 watts) instead.
 You'll be able to run all the essentials plus some extras like a microwave, washing machine, and coffee maker.

 Although you can still run extension cords from the generator, you won't be able to tap its full potential.
 Instead, large generators work best with manual transfer switches that can restore power in up to 10 circuits in your main electrical panel.
 In other words, they can energize multiple rooms in your home (minus a central air conditioner).

 Extra-Large Emergency Generators

-If you want the strength of a home standby generator without being tied down, get an extra-large portable emergency generator (10,000+ watts).
+If you want the strength of a small home standby generator without being tied down, get an extra-large portable emergency generator (10,000+ watts).